Institute for Retired Professionals

-Although most IRP students were formerly engaged in professional or executive careers, the only requirements for membership are the desire to participate in college-level study groups and a commitment to continued intellectual exploration, and a willingness to actively participate in the organization.
+Although most IRP students have professional or executive experience, the only requirements for membership are a desire to be academically challenged, a commitment to continued intellectual exploration, and a willingness to actively participate in the organization.
 We welcome applications from anyone who meets these criteria.

-Prospective members should have sufficient time available during the week to attend meetings, complete assignments, and contribute to the self-governance of the institute.
+Prospective members should have sufficient time available during the week to attend classes and other meetings, complete assignments, and contribute to the self-governance of the institute.

-Candidates for enrollment in the IRP must attend an open house, submit an application (available at the open house or IRP office), and be interviewed.
-Limitations on classroom space and the desire to maintain a small community of students prevents applicants from all being accepted.
-For additional information about enrollment, program activities, and requirements, call 212.229.5682.
+Candidates for membership in the IRP must attend an information session, submit an application (provided at the session), and participate in an interview.
+Owing to limited classroom space and a desire to maintain a small and engaged community, not all applications are accepted.
+For additional information about membership, program activities, and requirements, call 212.229.5682.

 New IRP students must attend a newcomers session led by the director, as well as two special new student workshops.

-The IRP membership fee is $980 for the 2013–2014 academic year or $638 for a single semester.
-This fee entitles the student to register for up to three IRP study groups (or four, if the student is a coordinator) and one regular New School course at half price and to participate in other activities of the institute and the university.
-Payment by check or credit card must accompany your IRP registration form.
+The IRP membership fee is $980 for the 2014–2015 academic year or $638 for a single semester.
+This fee entitles the student to register for up to three IRP study groups, as well as one regular New School course at half price, and to participate in other activities of the institute and the university.

-We want our institute to be accessible to those who wish to participate.
-The Ruth and Mortimer Epstein Endowment funds scholarships for qualified students.
-If you need financial help, please speak with Michael Markowitz in the IRP office.
-All requests are kept confidential.
+In order to make the institute affordable to all who are accepted, the Ruth and Mortimer Epstein Endowment provides scholarships for qualified students.
+If you need financial help, please speak with Michael Markowitz, director of the IRP.
+All requests will be kept confidential.